-For the second year, the Fresh Fest beer festival will come to Pittsburgh from August 9 –11.
+For the second year, the Fresh Fest beer festival will come to Pittsburgh, Pennsylvania from August 9 –11.
 And this year, it’s even bigger with more than 45 exclusive beer collaborations between Black-owned breweries and Pittsburgh area breweries, Black artists and entrepreneurs.

 “The inspiration behind Fresh Fest was for Day and I to collectively use our platforms to move the needle on the topics of diversity and inclusion in craft beer,” Potter says.
 He and Bracey’s vision expanded beyond just different faces.
 “We saw that there was a need to shape the conversation into one that included equity and brand exposure, and not just getting more diverse consumers into bars and taprooms.”